Ligne de Sceaux: Development projects

 The line was electrified between 1935 and 1937 and two substations were built at Paris-Montsouris and Massy-Villaine (between Massy-Verrières and Massy-Palaiseau).
 The first electric train carrying passengers ran on 16 November 1937.
 The electrification was carried out with overhead line, using the 1500 volts DC system.

 Electrification continued to the south and reached Saint-Rémy-lès-Chevreuse on 1 January 1939.
 A new substation was installed near Gif-sur-Yvette.
 Electrification was never undertaken towards the town of Limours, which was always served over a single track by a Renault VH petrol railcar, operated every day from Versailles-Matelots.

 The operation of the unprofitable Saint-Rémy-lès-Chevreuse – Limours section was abandoned on 15 May 1939 and replaced by a coach service.

 Automatic block light signalling was installed during the electrification.
 The colour-light signaling adopted was original and different from that of the SNCF (Code Verlant), since turning off a light made the signal more restrictive.
 Thus the absolute stop signal consisted of a single red light, the forward indication of an occupied section was indicated by two red lights.
 A warning was given by two yellow lights and an early warning by three yellow lights.
 A clear section was indicated by a green light.
 This signalling was replaced by the standard SNCF signalling when the line was extended to Châtelet–Les Halles to connect with RER A.

 The War

-The tracks of the Saint-Rémy–Limours section were torn up by the German occupiers in 1941; the ballast was used for the construction of Villacoublay by allied forces in 1944.
+The tracks of the Saint-Rémy–Limours section were torn up by the German occupiers in 1941; the ballast was used for the construction of the runways at Villacoublay airfield by allied forces in 1944.
 This was the end of use of the section, although it was not officially closed until 1967.

 The rest of the line was spared by the war until 1944.
 However, Massy-Palaiseau railway junction, located on the Grande Ceinture (Great Belt), which was used by the occupying forces, was the target of four Allied air raids in June 1944.
 The Bures sector was the target of a fifth air raid.